Terroir—A Sense of Place

 Why Bad Soil is Good

 Some of the rockiest soils — and the worst soils for growing other crops — prove to be the best for growing wine grapes.
 It's a tough concept to understand at first, and many people are surprised to see vineyards flourish in otherwise inhospitable ground.
 So why is bad soil good?
-Essentially, as vine roots dig deeper for water and nutrients, the plant is stressed, putting more energy into grape creation instead of growing canopy cover and leaves.
-For a winemaker, properly stressed vines can mean great wine.
+Essentially, as vine roots dig deeper for water and nutrients, the plant is stressed, putting more energy into the fruit rather than the foliage to attract more animals, leading to more concentrated flavors.